tentenponce/flutter_google_map_issue/README.md

 # Flutter 3.27.x issue on Google Maps

-Simulate OpenGLRenderer issue on Flutter version 3.27.x, but not happening on Flutter version 3.24.x.
+Simulate OpenGLRenderer issue on recent Flutter versions (3.27.x and up), but not happening on Flutter version 3.24.x.

-## 3.27.x - has issue
+## 3.27.x & 3.29.0 - has issue

 <img src="demo/3.27.x.gif" width="200" alt="3.27.x demo">